marshallward/optiflop/doc/roofline_examples.rst

            jb        ..B2.7

-There are 10 micro-ops in this loop: two FLOPs and two moves, each with two memory load/stores, and two loop counter instructions.
+The loop has one extra unroll, and there are 10 micro-ops in this block: two FLOPs and two moves, four memory offset calculations, and two loop counter instructions.

-Since the Sandy Bridge can only decode up to four instructions per cycle, this loop is already bounded by at least three cycles.
+Since the Sandy Bridge can only decode up to four instructions per cycle, this loop requires at least three cycles.
 So the best performance we can expect is 2 FLOPs per 3 cycles.

-Additionally, the memory load/stores require two cycles to complete for AVX operations, processing 128 bits (16 bytes) per cycle, and there are only two ports available.
-So this ultimately leads to a stalling of the unrolled loop on our architecture.
-(This is wrong, it's the single-port p4 bottleneck.)
+There are two ``vmulps`` multiplication instructions and the Sandy Bridge has one AVX multiplication port, so these must be distributed over two cycles.
+Each of these ``vmulps`` instructions also requires a load from memory, and each AVX load requires two cycles, or one half of an AVX register (16 bytes) per cycle.
+But since there are two load ports, these loads can be similarly staggered, so that the loads and FLOPs can be executed over two cycles.
+The code block is therefore not bounded by memory loads.

+However, the code block is bounded by its memory stores.
+Sandy Bridge only has a single port dedicated to L1 memory writes, and each AVX write to memory requires two cycles.
+So the two memory writes of the ``movups`` instructions require four cycles to execute, and our peak performance is 2 FLOPs per 4 cycles.

 Therefore, the peak performance on our architecture is 13.2 GFLOP/sec, and we observe ~96% efficiency on Raijin.

-This example illustrates that Roofline performance predictions represent an upper bound between CPU cycles and L1 bandwidth, and that additional constraints may be present.
+This simple example illustrates how we must consider multiple factors in a roofline analysis.
+In this case, there were three limiting factors:

+* Load arithmetic intensity
+* Store arithmetic intensity
+* Micro-op decoding

+The load and store arithmetic intensity for this case are both :math:`\frac{1}{4}`, but the different L1 load and store speeds (32 and 16 bytes per cycle, respectively) result in different peak performances at :math:`\frac{1}{4}` intensity, where loads are computationally bound but stores are memory-bound.

 ``y[i] = y[i] + y[i]``